“And in the end, the love you take, is equal to the love you make…”

 Press play on your favorite Beatles album and have a dance party.
-Jam out to songs like “I Want To Hold Your Hand,” “All You Need Is Love,” “Lucy In The Sky With Diamonds,” or whatever hit floats your boat.
+Jam out to songs like “I Want To Hold Your Hand,” “All You Need Is Love,” and “Lucy In The Sky With Diamonds."

 Go see a Beatles tribute band

 Beatles tribute concerts are held regularly all over the world, and many are uncannily similar to the original musicians.
 Some famous groups, like The Fab Four and Rain, have the Beatles’ mannerisms and voices down to a science.
 If you’re looking for a Beatles-inspired show that takes some more creative liberties, there’s even a "Cirque du Soleil" production based on the Beatles catalogue!

 Visit a famous Beatles location like Abbey Road Studios or Strawberry Fields

 If you’re in a city where the Beatles spent a lot of time, pay a visit to some of the sites most heavily associated with the band.
 Abbey Road Studios in London, and its famous nearby crosswalk, is a popular place for Beatles fans to visit.
 You can also stop by London’s 3 Savile Row, which served as the headquarters for the band’s record label and the location of their final live performance, on the building’s rooftop.

 In Liverpool, check out The Beatles Story museum and stop by the real Penny Lane, band members’ childhood homes, and other local haunts immortalized in their music.